-After visiting our website or scrolling through our social media, you probably have a solid idea of who we are, but many people send in questions as to what exactly we do.
+After visiting our website or scrolling through our social media, you probably have a solid idea of who Saving Moses is, but many people send in questions as to what exactly we do.
 Those questions may include: Why do we only care for babies ages zero to five?
 What happens to the babies after they turn six?
 Do we help the mothers as well?
 All of these are great questions, so we want to address them here over the next few months.
 Starting with “Why do we care for babies only ages zero to five?”

 From the Beginning